 (+ may contain pesticides of special concern)

-The UK Pesticides Residue Committee doesn’t organise their data in as user-friendly a fashion, but here is a link to their latest quarterly reporting on testing of commonly consumed foods.
+The UK Pesticides Residue Committee doesn’t organise their data in as user-friendly a fashion, but here is a link to their latest quarterly reporting (March 2014) on testing of commonly consumed foods.
 Of particular interest is the Appendix of Results, where they list the number of samples for each food tested and give the number of these samples with multiple residues.
-Pears, apples and grapes had the highest incidence of multiple residue, while spinach and spring onions had the least.
-Spinach is one of the US ‘Dirty Dozen.”

 Good To Go Organic – below are some commonly consumed products that tend to have higher levels of agricultural chemicals than the organic equivalent.
 But again, the levels fall well within our strict food safety limits.